B.A. in Early Childhood Practice

 Upon Completion You Will

-- qualify to work in programs serving children from birth– 5 years old, if those programs do not require certification.
+- Qualify to work in programs serving children from birth– 5 years old, if those programs do not require licensure.

 Wage and salary jobs in the child day care services industry are projected to grow about 15 percent over the 2008-18 period, compared with the 11 percent employment growth projected for all industries combined.

 Center-based child care should continue to expand its share of the industry because an increasing number of parents prefer its more formal setting and believe that it provides a better foundation for children before they begin traditional schooling.
 However, family child care providers will continue to remain an important source of care for many young children because some parents prefer the more personal attention that such a setting can provide.
 Subsidies for children from low-income families attending child care programs also could result in more children being served in centers, as could the increasing involvement of employers in funding and operating child care centers.
 Legislation requiring more welfare recipients to work also could contribute to growing demand for child care services.

 The Bachelor of Arts in Early Childhood Practice program requires a minimum of 60 quarter hours or the equivalent in general education coursework for the completion of the B.A. degree.
 This includes demonstration of competence in all areas of general education.
 The Early Childhood Practice program accepts the following types of equivalent work: transfer from approved and accredited institutions, appropriate scores on advanced placement tests, and passing scores on CLEP and DANTES examinations.